Teaching a horse to fetch a ball, a hat, or any object on command is possible- it just takes practice and patience!

 After the last step is solid, begin manipulating the object and holding it in different places.
 If you were holding the object/ball at chest height for the horse to snatch, begin offering a different side of the ball, or holding the object above your head or by your knee.
 Always withhold praise until the horse has taken the object, held, and dropped into your hands back in the normal position.
 If they drop the jolly ball during the trick, just quietly pick up and hold, inviting the horse to start again.

 Goal 5.
 Place Object Farther away and Add Retrieving.

 Gradually move the object farther and farther from yourself.
 At first, this may mean setting the object next to your shoe, then 1 foot to the left, then 3 feet to the left, etc. Eventually, you should be able to increase the distance until you are able to toss the object and the horse returns it to your hands.

 Remember that teaching a horse to pick up a hat or any object is a complex trick that needs to be taught over many sessions, but it’s a basic chain of easily-trained behaviors.
 With patience (and a small investment in a clicker) any horse can be taught to fetch, or to learn the classic rodeo trick of returning a dropped cowboy hat.

-Horses lose interest in this sort of training quickly, so the best results will be achieved through 5 minutes 5 days a week rather than 30 minutes once a week.
+Remember: Trick training for horses is challenging for both horses and handlers new to the activity.
+Horses lose interest in this sort of training quickly, so the best results will be achieved through daily or 2x daily short sessions.
+For best results, try to work on your horse’s fetching skills 5 minutes 5 days a week rather than 30 minutes once a week.